ⓘ Disclaimer

 Who IBKR is best for

-IBKR is best for experienced traders who want more control over execution and are comfortable with complex platforms.
-If you want a modern, simple investing experience first, IBKR typically is not the easiest on-ramp.
+IBKR fits experienced traders who want more control over execution and are comfortable with complex platforms.
+If you want a modern, simple investing experience first, IBKR is typically not the easiest on-ramp.

 thinkorswim platform overview (Schwab)

 thinkorswim is Schwab’s trading platform.
 It is where Schwab clients go when they want an active trading workstation rather than a basic brokerage interface.
-It’s popular for its charting, options tools, screeners, and its paper trading feature for practicing without risking capital.
+It is popular for its charting, options tools, screeners, and paper trading feature for practicing without risking capital.

 In practice, thinkorswim is less about raw execution customization and more about giving you a complete environment: charts, options chain analysis, trade management, and research tools in one place.